Australia Free Trade Agreement (AUFTA)

 To learn more about how to claim preference on these goods, select the following:

-This document provides basic AUFTA information in an easy to read style.
+This table provides basic AUFTA information in an easy to read style.

-Data Elements for the Australia FTA Certificate of Origin - Attachment A
+Data Elements for the Australia FTA Certificate of Origin - 19 CFR 10.724

 Harmonized Tariff Schedule of the United States (HTSUS) - Australia FTA General Note 28